oscargdd/draft-dbb-netmod-enhanced-acl/draft-dbb-netmod-acl.md

   description
     "This module contains YANG definitions for enhanced ACLs.

+     This YANG module conforms to the Network Management Datastore Architecture (NMDA), as described in RFC 8342.

+     The key words 'MUST', 'MUST NOT', 'REQUIRED', 'SHALL', 'SHALL NOT', 'SHOULD', 'SHOULD NOT', 'RECOMMENDED', 'NOT RECOMMENDED', 'MAY', and 'OPTIONAL' in this document are to be interpreted as described in BCP 14 (RFC 2119) (RFC 8174) when, and only when, they appear in all capitals, as shown here.

-     Copyright (c) 2021 IETF Trust and the persons identified as authors of the code.
+     Copyright (c) 2022 IETF Trust and the persons identified as authors of the code.
 All rights reserved.

-     Redistribution and use in source and binary forms, with or without modification, is permitted pursuant to, and subject to the license terms contained in, the Simplified BSD License set forth in Section 4.c of the IETF Trust's Legal Provisions Relating to IETF Documents
+     Redistribution and use in source and binary forms, with or without modification, is permitted pursuant to, and subject to the license terms contained in, the Revised BSD License set forth in Section 4.c of the IETF Trust's Legal Provisions Relating to IETF Documents
      (http://trustee.ietf.org/license-info).